CSA information

 We grow anything from sweet potatoes to heirloom french cantaloupes to artichokes.
 Don’t worry though, we also grow all the usual suspects as well: cucumbers, heirloom tomatoes, sugar snap peas, and winter squash.
 Below is an idea of what you can expect in a weekly share.

-early May share: komatsuna, salad mix, hakurei turnips, radishes, double pac choi, and microgreens
+early May share: kale, salad mix, hakurei turnips, radishes, double pac choi, and microgreens

 late June share: cucumbers, cauliflower, beets, pointed cabbage, pac choi, and double snap peas

-late July share: carrots, salad mix, zucchini, blueberries, cucumbers, tomatoes, and eggplant
+late July share: cherry tomatoes, salad mix, zucchini, blueberries, cucumbers, heirloom tomatoes, and eggplant

-early September share: beans, melon, beets, pears, tomatoes, cucumbers, green onions, and sweet peppers
+early September share: beans, melon, beets, little gem lettuce, heirloom tomatoes, cucumbers, green onions, and sweet peppers